 Composition can encompass many areas such as framing, simplicity, and focus.

 A good professional headshot should also be simple.
-It should have your subject’s face, their clothing, and the background.
+It should have your subject’s face, clothing, and background.

 Not saying that you cannot have props, but if we are talking about professional headshots, then try to keep it simple.